Impress with your Knowledge of Taiwan’s God of Love and Marriage

 This may be the question on everyone’s lips.

-Despite the fact that many people share their incredibly successful experience online, let’s let the numbers do the talking.
+Despite the fact that many people share their incredibly successful experiences online, let’s let the numbers do the talking.

 According to 霞海城隍廟 Xiá hǎi chénghuángmiào, there’re around 6,500 couples returning to the temple to thank Matchmaker God per year.